hammady/prayer-scheduler/README.md

 ## Configure

-Environment variables can be stored in `.env` which will be loaded automatically.
+All defaults for the below environment variables can be found in `.env`.
-All defaults for the below environment variables can be found in this file.
+They can be overriden by passing values to the `docker run` command below.

 The format of the first three environment variables is: File path (file://) or URL (https://).
 Date/time formats can be found [here](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior).